 Umkhokheli ukhethwa kwabasakhulayo.

-The proverb suggests that grooming or training someone for a position of responsibility or authority is as important as important as choosing the candidate for such a position.
-It is thus used to promote grooming, mentorship and other training process for leadership.
+Application: The proverb suggests that grooming or training someone for a position of responsibility or authority is as important is as important as choosing the candidate for such a position.
+It is thus used to promote grooming, mentor-ship and other training process for leadership.
 It can also be used to attribute the good qualities of a leader to their grooming.